docker-library/docs/websphere-liberty/content.md

 RUN installUtility install --acceptLicense defaultServer
 ```

-The `webProfile6` image contains the features required for Java EE6 Web Profile compliance.
-It also pulls in additional features to bring the contents in to line with the features available for download by using the runtime JAR, most notably the features required for OSGi applications.
+The `webProfile8` image contains the features required for Java EE8 Web Profile compliance.
+The `javaee8` image extends this image and adds the features required for Java EE8 Full Platform compliance.
+The `javaee8` image is also tagged with `latest`.

 The `webProfile7` image contains the features required for Java EE7 Web Profile compliance.
 The `javaee7` image extends this image and adds the features required for Java EE7 Full Platform compliance.
-The `javaee7` image is also tagged with `latest`.

-The `webProfile6`, `webProfile7` and `javaee7` images all also contain a common set of features that are expected to be of use for a typical production scenario.
-These features are: `appSecurity-2.0`, `collectiveMember-1.0`, `localConnector-1.0`, `ldapRegistry-3.0`, `monitor-1.0`, `requestTiming-1.0`, `restConnector-1.0`, `sessionDatabase-1.0`, `ssl-1.0`, and `webCache-1.0`.
+The `webProfile8`, `javaee8`, `webProfile7` and `javaee7` images also contain a common set of features that are expected to be of use for a typical production scenario.
+These features are: `appSecurity-2.0`, `collectiveMember-1.0`, `localConnector-1.0`, `ldapRegistry-3.0`, `monitor-1.0`, `requestTiming-1.0`, `restConnector-2.0`, `sessionDatabase-1.0`, `ssl-1.0`, `transportSecurity-1.0` and `webCache-1.0`.

 # Usage

 The images are designed to support a number of different usage patterns.
-The following examples are based on the Java EE7 Liberty [application deployment sample](https://developer.ibm.com/wasdev/docs/article_appdeployment/) and assume that [DefaultServletEngine.zip](https://github.com/WASdev/sample.servlet/releases/download/V1/DefaultServletEngine.zip) has been extracted to `/tmp` and the `server.xml` updated to accept HTTP connections from outside of the container by adding the following element inside the `server` stanza:
+The following examples are based on the Java EE8 Liberty [application deployment sample](https://developer.ibm.com/wasdev/docs/article_appdeployment/) and assume that [DefaultServletEngine.zip](https://github.com/WASdev/sample.servlet/releases/download/V1/DefaultServletEngine.zip) has been extracted to `/tmp` and the `server.xml` updated to accept HTTP connections from outside of the container by adding the following element inside the `server` stanza:

 ```xml
 <httpEndpoint host="*" httpPort="9080" httpsPort="-1"/>